kart-projects/Goodreads-books/README.md

 As a software developer I always wanted to develop a second hobby i.e. to read non-technical and interesting books or stories.
 Recently I found myself reading reviews about non-technical books on websites like Amazon and even looking for good books for my kids.
 During such occasion I stumbled upon https://www.goodreads.com.com and noticed that the site provides not only a good list of books to read but also questions on books to test your knowledge.
 When I saw the Goodreads-books dataset in Kaggle, I was immediately interested to explore it.
 But how do I use the CRISP-DM data mining methodology on this dataset and explore it?
 I wanted to spend time to do an Exploratory Data Analysis (EDA) on this dataset and at the same time also understand the CRISP-DM methodology.
 So, here we are with this Good-reads repo.

 ## What is CRISP-DM?<a name="CRISP-DM"></a>

 CRISP-DM stands for Cross Industry Standard Process for Data Mining.
 It provides a structured approach to planning a data mining project.
-The process involves six main steps for data mining process.
+The process involves six main steps for data mining.

 				1. Business understanding
 				2. Data understanding
 				3. Data Preparation
 				4. Modeling
 				5. Evaluation
 				6. Deployment

-Out aim with this repo is to not write documentation about something that is already available.
-So, a more detailed information on this methodology can be found here https://en.wikipedia.org/wiki/Cross-industry_standard_process_for_data_mining
+Our main aim with this repo is to provide a practical understanding of this methodology and not rewrite the documentation about each steps since these are available online.
+For a more detailed information about each steps in this methodology please read https://www.datasciencecentral.com/profiles/blogs/crisp-dm-a-standard-methodology-to-ensure-a-good-outcome.

 ## Things to Ponder!<a name="Questions"></a>

 To to gain more insights about the Kaggle's Goodreads-books dataset I began to ponder into few questions

-1. Which authors have written the most books in the dataset (peek into the top 10)?
+		1. Which authors wrote the most books (peek into the top 10)?

-2. List of top 10 highly rated authors and 5 authors who have bad ratings.
+		2. Who are the top 10 highly rated and the bottom 5 poorly rated authors?

-3. Do books with more text reviews get more ratings?
-Are these variables correlated?
+		3. Did the books with more text reviews receive higher ratings?

-4. How were the ratings for Harry Potter series?
+		4. Did the ratings for Harry Potter series follow a trend from the first to the last volume available in the dataset?

-5. How are books distributed across languages?
+		5. How was the distribution of books across languages?

 ## File Descriptions <a name="files"></a>